 “The best thing about Uninterrupted is there are so many creative opportunities for athletes to tell their stories,” James said.
 “I’m excited to be partnering with important, innovative companies like Warner Brothers and Turner to keep building Uninterrupted as a place for athletes to go to connect with fans and share their stories in a different way.”

-The investment comes on the heels of NBA star Kobe Bryant announcing his retirement Sunday through another website for athletes, Players Tribute, which resulted in the site nearly crashing.
+The investment comes on the heels of NBA star Kobe Bryant announcing his retirement Sunday through another website for athletes, Players Tribune, which resulted in the site nearly crashing.
 Former Major League Baseball star Derek Jeter launched that site in October.

 “Whether it’s through real-time videos, original digital series or documentaries, Uninterrupted provides that creative outlet for athletes to share their stories in a way they can’t anywhere else,” Uninterrupted CEO Maverick Carter said.